lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-and I will continue in your latent illusion.
+and I will remain within your latent dream.

-wake up, when you dream or when you love
+awake, when you dream or when you love,

 jueves, 16 de agosto de 2001